Sciss/Eisenkraut/README.md

 the main window to launch the server and be able to actually _hear_ the sound file when playing it back.
 There is a preferences switch to enable automatic booting.

+On Linux, you can prevent that multiple instances of Eisenkraut are opened (for example, when you double click on sound files in the desktop file manager), by enabling the OSC server (Preferences > OSC).
+A running OSC server will be detected, and instead the currently running instance will be used to open another file.

+When using a newer JDK, you will see the following warning messages upon start:

+    WARNING: An illegal reflective access operation has occurred
+    WARNING: Illegal reflective access by com.thoughtworks.xstream.core.util.Fields ...
+    WARNING: Please consider reporting this to the maintainers of com.thoughtworks.xstream.core.util.Fields
+    WARNING: Use --illegal-access=warn to enable warnings of further illegal reflective access operations
+    WARNING: All illegal access operations will be denied in a future release

+This is harmless and can be ignored.
+It is caused by the look-and-feel.
+Future versions may try to fix this warning.

 ## building from source

 Eisenkraut can be build from source with [sbt](http://www.scala-sbt.org/#install).